 While Pembina's operations, based solely in North America, have not been directly impacted to date, global or international geopolitical events such as armed conflict and political instability, including the current conflicts between Ukraine and Russia and Israel and Palestine, and international responses thereto, may have potential wide-ranging consequences for global market volatility and economic conditions, including energy and commodity prices, which may, in turn, increase inflationary pressures and interest rates.
 The short-, medium- and long-term implications of any such geopolitical events, including potential direct and indirect impacts on Pembina which could have a material and adverse effect on Pembina's business, financial condition and results of operations, are difficult to predict with any certainty.
-Depending on their extent, duration, and severity, such geopolitical events may have the effect of heightening many of the other risks described herein, including, without limitation, the risks relating to Pembina's exposure to commodity prices; the successful completion of Pembina's ability to obtain required equipment, materials or labour; cybersecurity risks; inflationary pressures; and restricted access to capital and increased borrowing costs as a result of increased interest rates.
+Depending on their extent, duration, and severity, such geopolitical events may have the effect of heightening many of the other risks described herein, including, without limitation, the risks relating to Pembina's exposure to commodity prices; the successful completion of Pembina's growth and expansion projects, including the expected return on investment thereof; supply chains and Pembina's ability to obtain required equipment, materials or labour; cybersecurity risks; inflationary pressures; and restricted access to capital and increased borrowing costs as a result of increased interest rates.